 The position of these hills, just south of Florence, means that the grapes take longer to mature resulting in a later harvest than most vineyards in Chianti.
 If you are in the area in late September and want to see the harvest, plan a visit to the Cantina (wine cellar) at Torre a Cona where you can visit not only the wine cellar dating from 1882, view the impressive spread of vineyards and olives trees but you can also participate in a wine tasting.
 Depending on your curiosity you can either sample with a light version including two wines, vinsanto and a selection of typical Tuscan treats highlighting their very own extra virgin olive oil or you can opt for the more substantial tasting with 3 wines, vinsanto, grappa and a plate of Tuscan specialties with olive oil.

 There is a quality selection of wines to choose from including a Chianti Colli Fiorentini DOCG and Chianti Colli Fiorentini DOCG Riserva both exhibit a ruby red color and a delicate perfume of an elegant wine, with fresh accents and the aroma of red fruit.
 Distinguishing them from other producers is their Merlot (Tuscany Typical Geographic Indication IGT) made from 100% Merlot grapes grown at 330m above sea level.
 The selection of this grape is very strict and requires a manual harvest.

 Whether it is your first visit or not, Torre a Cona proposes a complete Tuscan experience with elegant and comfortable accommodations, attentive front desk service, stunning views close to the exciting city of Florence and easy access to major sites.
-In addition, you can truly live the Italian lifestyle with an onsite wine tasting and visit of the historical wine cellar.
+In addition, you can truly live the Italian lifestyle with an on-site wine tastings and visit of the historic wine cellar.